Blog

 At this point Vue can’t tell the difference between the template which is safe, and any unsafe input that may have been sent by the user.

-So how can we prevent this?
 Using the v-pre directive whenever server-side values are injected into the template works well, but it’s easy to miss when it needs to be manually added into each and every element that does this.

 An alternative proposed by the author of this example is to define a global variable in the page that holds all server side variables, that way $_GET[‘var’] would become SERVER_VARIABLES.var, which gives the developer a more secure way of passing values from the server to the client.